Fine Hygienic Holding: Origin

-In 1952 Elia Nuqul, a Palestinian refugee, established Nuqul Brothers Company, a modest trade and import business for food and consumer goods.
+In 1952 Elia Nuqul established Nuqul Brothers Company, a modest trade and import business for food and consumer goods.
 Nuqul went on to expand his original business into the production of hygienic paper products and founded Fine Hygienic Holding (formerly known as Fine Hygienic Paper Company) in 1958.

 Expansion

 After its beginning in Jordan, the company opened a converting factory in Saudi Arabia, then Egypt, then the UAE, and in 1991 Fine Hygienic Holding opened its first paper mill in Egypt.
 Following this expansion, the company began to expand beyond the region to enter markets on an international scale in Europe, Asia and Africa.

 In 2015, Standard Chartered Private Equity acquired a minority stake in FHH, investing US$175 Million.
 Then, in 2019, the long-standing senior leadership of Standard Chartered Private Equity formed a company called Affirma Capital which now owns that stake of FHH.

 In 2019, FHH further expanded into the wellness industry, acquiring a major stake, in the Arabian natural food and beverage brand, Nai Arabia Food Co.
 In early 2020, FHH responded to the COVID-19 pandemic by launching the Fine Guard line of long-term germ protection products.
-First out was a reusable antiviral mask, later expanded to a range of masks, including sports and kids, as well as gloves, hand sanitizers, surface disinfectants, fabric sprays and more.
+First out was a reusable antiviral mask, later expanded to a range of masks, including for sports and children, as well as gloves, hand sanitizers, surface disinfectants, and fabric sprays.